mzhu933/workshop-2/README.md

 - ellipse(50, 50, 30, 30);

-## leanrt how to solve my published webpage not working:
+## - learned how to solve my published webpage not working:
 -  change two lines in index.html file
 -  'p5.js' and 'p5.sound.min.js' files
 -  edit those lines to remove the word 'libraries'.
 -  I spent a lot of time on this.
 The first time I tried the `workshop0` file, it worked after I deleted the `libraries` .
 However, `workshop2` kept failing, and I didn’t know why.
 I spent half day on this, and eventually, it worked, but I don’t know what I did because I was just repeatedly deleting and re-adding files, and continually create new repository.
 This makes me crazy 🥹

+## - problem
+I couldn't connect setInterval and setTimeout together, the code kept throwing errors, so in the end, I split it into two separate pieces of code to make it work.